 Infertility affects a relatively large proportion of couples in the United States.
 However, many of the causes for infertility are not well understood.
 In previous genetic screens for mutations that affect female sterility in the fruit fly Drosophila melanogaster, numerous mutant lines were established that causes these organisms to be infertile.
 To date, many of the genes affected by these mutations have not been identified.
 Also, genes required for viability have been isolated in Drosophila, but the identities of many of these genes have yet to be determined.
 Therefore, in collaboration with Dr. Scott Hawley’s laboratory and Danny Miller from the Stowers Institute for Medical Research, Dr. Laura Salem and I have begun mapping the locations of these mutations using deficiency mapping and complementation testing in Drosophila.
-Once we have identified the approximate location of these mutations through deficiency mapping, genome sequencing is used to determine the genes that have been mutated in that region to narrow down the candidates for complementation testing.
-As many genes have been conserved from organisms like the fruit fly to humans, understanding which genes cause infertility and are required for viability in fruit flies will provide us with a list of genes that may likely also lead to infertility in humans.
+As many genes have been conserved from organisms like the fruit fly to humans, understanding which genes cause infertility and are required for viability in fruit flies will provide us with a list of genes that may likely also lead to infertility and lethal diseases in humans.
 Determining the molecular causes of female infertility and decreased viability of fetuses could lead to the development of treatments for these women to allow for them to conceive biological children and for survival of these children.

 Salem, L., Dyer, J., Miller, D., and Hawley, S. “Undergraduate Research Collaboration Mapping Lethal Mutations in Drosophila.”
 Oral Presentation.
 The 58th Annual Meeting of ACUBE, University of Portland, Portland, Oregon, October 18, 2014.